Stanniack/TibiaMiningServer/README.md

 Copyright (c) 2020 Mateus Vitor.
 All rights reserved.

-Soon more information abou this project.
+Soon more information about this project.